 Name Description DestAddr Shows the IPv6 destination address.

-Name Description Interface Shows the interface number that is used to reach the destination.
+Interface Shows the interface number that is used to reach the destination.
 NextHop Shows the IPv6 address for the next hop to the destination.
-IfType Specifies the interface type (VLAN, brouter, tunnel) or virtual circuit (VRRP, RSMLT).
+IfType Specifies the interface type (VLAN, or brouter) or virtual circuit (VRRP, RSMLT).
 IfData Displays additional information about virtual circuits.
 For instance, for a VRRP or RSMLT the virtual router ID displays.
-If the interface type is VLAN, brouter, or tunnel, no additional information displays.
+If the interface type is VLAN, or brouter, no additional information displays.
 Pmtu Shows the path maximum transmission unit (MTU) for the destination.
 PmtuAge Shows the time, in seconds, since an ICMPv6 packet too big message was received.